-For the two example catchments in the San Gabriel Mountains (Fig. 2), the mean total effective shielding factor, \overline{C}{eff} , is 1.00, despite steep catchment dips ($\beta = 17^{\circ}$ and 32°) and high mean surface skyline shielding, \overline{S}0 ($\overline{S}0 = 0.87$ and 0.84 as calculated by the Codilean (2006) algorithm) (Fig. 6a).
+For the two example catchments in the San Gabriel Mountains (Fig. 2), the mean total effective shielding factor, $\overline{C}{\text{eff}}$ , is 1.00, despite steep catchment dips ( $\beta = 17$ and $32^{\circ}$ ) and high mean surface skyline shielding, $\overline{S}0$ ( $\overline{S}0 = 0.87$ and 0.84 as calculated by the algorithm of Codilean, 2006; Fig. 6a).

-5 Implications for interpreting catchment erosion rates from 10Be concentrations in stream sediment
+5 Implications for interpreting catchment erosion rates from Be concentrations in stream sediment

-The above results indicate that no correction factor for topographic shielding is needed to infer catchment-mean erosion rate from 10 Be concentrations in stream sands for most cases, as long as the assumptions of spatially uniform quartz content and steady uniform erosion rate are valid.
+The above results indicate that no correction factor for topographic shielding is needed to infer catchment-mean erosion rates from Be concentrations in stream sediments for most cases, as long as the assumptions of spatially uniform quartz content and steady uniform erosion rate are valid.
 Only in the extreme case of an "exterior" catchment with mean dip $\beta > 40^{\circ}$ will such corrections be necessary.
-Although the approach of calculating only the surface skyline shielding component of the total effective shielding factor is appropriate for calculating surface exposure ages, neglecting the slope and shielding controls on the effective mass attenuation length leads to a systematic under-prediction of the actual erosion rate.
-The magnitude of this under-prediction increases with increasing catchment mean slope, as highlighted by a compilation of catchment erosion rates from steep catchments in the Himalaya and Eastern Tibetan Plateau (red data points, Fig. 5a).
+Although the approach of only calculating the surface skyline-shielding component of the total effective shielding factor is appropriate for calculating surface exposure ages, neglecting the slope and shielding controls on the effective mass attenuation length leads to a systematic underprediction of the actual erosion rate.
+The magnitude of this underprediction increases with increasing catchment mean slope, as highlighted by a compilation of catchment erosion rates from steep catchments in the Himalaya and eastern Tibetan Plateau (red data points, Fig. 5a).

-For catchments with spatially variable quartz content or erosion rate, a spatially distributed total effective shielding factor, C{eff} , must be calculated at each pixel.
-Although calculating the surface skyline shielding component is straightforward (Codilean, 2006), solving Eq.
+For catchments with spatially variable quartz content or erosion rate, a spatially distributed total effective shielding factor, $C{\text{eff}}$ , must be calculated at each pixel.
+Although calculating the surface skyline-shielding component is straightforward (Codilean, 2006), solving Eq.
 (3) at depth for arbitrary catchment geometries is presently too computationally intensive to be practical.
-However, while not entirely transferable to arbitrarily rough topography (e.g., Norton and Vanacker, 2009), Fig. 4c suggests that for slopes less than 40° , the total effective shielding factor does not vary significantly across the hillslope.
+However, while not entirely transferable to arbitrarily rough topography (e.g., Norton and Vanacker, 2009), Fig. 4c suggests that for slopes less than 40°, the total effective shielding factor does not vary significantly across the hillslope.
 For steep catchments with spatially variable quartz content or erosion rate, direct calculation of shielding at depth is likely needed to calculate the spatially distributed total effective shielding parameter.
 In particular, shielding calculations in landscapes dominated by cliff retreat are poorly suited for treatment in a vertical reference frame (e.g., Ward and Anderson, 2011).